violentmonkey/violentmonkey.github.io/content/api/gm.md

 - <Field name="userAgent" type="string" comment="since VM2.20.2" />

-  A safe copy of `navigator.userAgent` from the content script of the extension, so it cannot be overriden by other extensions/userscripts, but unlike `GM_info.platform` it can be customized in devtools "device emulation" or "network conditions" for this tab.
+  A safe copy of `navigator.userAgent` from the content script of the extension, so it cannot be overridden by other extensions/userscripts, but unlike `GM_info.platform` it can be customized in devtools "device emulation" or "network conditions" for this tab.

 - <Field name="userAgentData" type="object" comment="since VM2.20.2" />

-  A safe copy of `navigator.userAgentData` from the content script of the extension, so it cannot be overriden by other extensions/userscripts, but unlike `GM_info.platform` it can be customized in devtools "device emulation" or "network conditions" for this tab.
+  A safe copy of `navigator.userAgentData` from the content script of the extension, so it cannot be overridden by other extensions/userscripts, but unlike `GM_info.platform` it can be customized in devtools "device emulation" or "network conditions" for this tab.

   Only present if the browser actually implements it ([currently](https://caniuse.com/mdn-api_navigator_useragentdata) Chromium-based 90+), because there's no reliable/official polyfill.